NEW GOSPELS ADD A MORE SPIRITUAL VISION FOR TODAY'S CHRISTIANITY

 for those who are interested in learning

-Without the primary sources, those named Gnostics were slandered as not being true disciples; to some portrayed as not even being Christians.
-Throughout history they were ridiculed for denying "reality," as being absolute "dualist" and" idealists."
+Nevertheless, often, they have been portrayed as not even being Christians.
+Because they believed differently and challenged some of the beliefs of the church, their faith was not acceptable.
+Throughout history they were ridiculed for denying "reality."
+It was taught because they believed in myths (as if the apostolic church had none), their faith in Christ was simply mythical.
 Now, there is a new story about their strong faith and belief in a real Jesus.
-In spite of their faith in him, the elimination of their writings was almost successful.
-But thanks to some monks who hid the forbidden works, most likely originally in a cave in Egypt, near a village called Nag Hammadi, the Gnostic Gospels and writings can now speak for themselves.
+In spite of their faith in him, the elimination of writings judged "heretical," "false," and "impure," was almost successful.
+But thanks to some monks, who most likely hid the forbidden works in a mountain cliff in Egypt, near a village called Nag Hammadi, the Gnostic Gospels and writings can now speak for themselves.

-In l945, fifty two texts (including such titles as the Gospel of Thomas, the Gospel of Mary, and the Gospel of Philip) were found at the base of a mountain cliff having at least 150 caves.
-Interestingly, a farmer named Muhammad Ali (al-Samman), looking for softer soil for fertilizer in the talus below one of the caves, found an earthen jar filled with thirteen books written on papyrus, bound in leather.
+In 1945, fifty-two texts (including such titles as the Gospel of Thomas, the Gospel of Mary, the Gospel of Philip, and the Gospel of Truth) were found in Egypt at the base of a ridge having at least 150 caves.
+Interestingly, a farmer named Muhammad Ali (al-Samman), looking for softer soil for fertilizer in the talus below one of the caves, found a large jar filled with thirteen books written on papyrus, bound in leather.
 Muhammad's mother actually burned some pages to kindle a fire, but thankfully, he decided to take them to an antiquities dealer.
 As had long been rumored, we now know indeed there were other Christian gospels written as well as those in the Bible in the early development of Christianity.
 Careful research has declared them authentic.
 Finally, after fifty years of study and translation by scholars, they are available to the general public.
 They raise questions, which have the potential to free Christianity from centuries of simple answers, and for many, unacceptable positions and beliefs, allowing all truth to be a part of the process of faith.

 Are you a person who thinks, beyond the twenty-seven books in the New Testament, chosen by early Bishops, that other gospels and writings written in the same time period, ought to be heard?

-Are you one who questions certain articles of faith in the Apostles' Creed, such as the virgin birth and a bodily resurrection?
+Are you one who questions certain beliefs or "articles" of faith in the Apostles' Creed, such as the virgin birth or a bodily resurrection?

-If you answered "yes" to the questions, you could be interested in learning more about these powerful early Christian resources that were suppressed until l945.
-(These manuscripts now can be purchased in paperback in a collection called, The Nag Hammadi Library, edited by James M. Robinson.)
+If you answered "yes" to most of these questions, you could be interested in learning more about these powerful early Christian resources that were suppressed until 1945.
+(These manuscripts now can be purchased in paperback in a collection called, The Nag Hammadi Library in English, edited by James M. Robinson.)

 "Christ's Way Was A Spiritual Journey"